DataResearchLabs/sql_scripts/oracle/data_validation_framework/rule_set_08__diff_checks.md

 <br>

+Note: the SQL code in these sample validations can get long, so they are wrapped in expandable tags, just click "See the SQL code..." to see it.

 <a id="t059" class="anchor" href="#t059" aria-hidden="true"> </a>
 ### T059 - Table Structure (Schema) Differences
 This validation check monitors the schema (column names and properties) of table Locations, tripping an alert (Fail) any time the real table no longer matches the static copy embedded in the SQL as a snapshot.